18 years of age or older?

 With this at hand, the esports gambling market is by no doubt prolific and CS:GO is out of a global perspective, the biggest game within betting.
 As betting on esports is a new business endeavor, opportunities abound for bettors, sportsbook franchises, and investors to make significant monetary windfalls with CS:GO betting.

-Using state-of-the-art technology, Epulze offers gamers the flexibility to choose the region, currency, game mode, and entry fee.
+Using state-of-the-art technology, these platforms often offer gamers the flexibility to choose the region, currency, game mode, and entry fee.
 After inputting the information, the website does the rest.
 Gamers just click the ‘find games’ button to connect with like-minded, skilled players.

-Click on tournaments in the menu to see a list of upcoming competitions available on the Epulze website.
-Gamers play multiple tournaments on the site daily for different games, including Dota 2.
+Gamers play multiple tournaments daily on these kinds of sites, and not just CS:GO, but also Dota 2.
 Unlike pro tournaments, prizes for these daily tournaments are lower, starting at $2.
 However, it’s an excellent way for gamers to pit themselves against some of the best players in the business, increasing skills for future competitions.

-League tournament prizes are higher than individual matches on Epulze.
+If you want to go for the big wins, titles, and money, you can sign up for league tournaments, with prizes that are higher than on individual matches.
 Teams can make hundreds or thousands of dollars.
-With games scheduled for regions around the world, the platform’s international scope draws diverse levels and skills to the website.
+With games scheduled for regions around the world, the platform’s international scope draws diverse levels and skills to their websites.
 Some league tournament participants hail from Dubai, Brazil, Europe, Peru, and the U.S.

 Gamers may also create a public challenge, inviting foes or friends to battle it out.
 The challenge section is listed on the menu too.
 Fill in the game mode, currency, visibility, fee, and server region to create a lobby for the public challenge.
 When another player accepts the challenge, he enters a virtual fight with the challenge poster.